ANA Food Allergies: Halloween Could Kill My Child

 Today, I rant.
 It's a long one.
 Go potty, get a fresh cup of coffee, and sit down a while.
 Here goes ...

 What You Need to Know About Food Allergies

 Fact -- Food allergies affect one in every 10-13 kids in America; that is, on average, two children in every classroom.
 A large majority of students that do not have an allergy themselves have siblings that do.
 Perhaps both children have allergies to different things.

 Fact -– Food allergy diagnoses are increasing every year.

 Fact –- 25% of allergic reactions in the school environment happen to children with no known allergy.
 Would you want your child to be one of them?
-Does your school have a Stock Epinephrine Injector available -– would your school nurse be able to use another child’s injector without risking her job for using a medication prescribed for another child on yours?
+Does your school have a Stock Epinephrine Injector available?
+Would your school nurse be able to use another child’s prescribed injector on yours without risking her job?

-Fact -- Anaphylactic Allergies are considered a disability under Section 504 of the Americans With Disabilities Act.
+Fact -- Anaphylactic Allergies are considered a disability under Section 504 of the Americans With Disabilities Act (ADA).

 Fact -- Excluding food items from school functions will NOT kill your child.